 Muscle & Fitness magazine said it best: “Fiber may be the furthest thing from your mind, but it could also be just the weight-loss edge you need.”
-That’s because fiber makes you feel full by slowing digestion, without adding a ton of extra calories to your diet.
+That’s because fiber makes you feel full by slowing digestion and fiber-rich foods like fruits and veggies tend to be lower in calories.
 So, after you eat your fiber-filled meal, you’ll be less likely to snack throughout the day.

 Reduces Belly Fat

 If you want to reduce belly fat, the key is soluble fiber.
 Eating more soluble fiber helps you lose belly fat and prevents you from gaining additional weight.
 One study found that a 10-gram increase in daily soluble fiber was linked with a 3.7% lower risk of gaining belly fat.
 (Though remember, if you reduce your belly fat but replace it with muscle, the scale might show you the same number — but you’ll look and feel slimmer.)

 Studies have shown that soluble fiber is actually a powerful appetite suppressant.
 It regulates the hormones involved in appetite control.
 Fiber also slows the movement of food through the gut, which further reduces your appetite.

 Your body cannot digest fiber, which means it arrives in your gut pretty unchanged.
 Once the fiber is in your gut, there are enzymes there that can digest soluble fiber.
 This is just one important way that your gut bacteria promotes excellent physical health.

 A high fiber diet can also keep you regular with your toilet time, and flush your system of toxins, which can help you lose weight.
 Fiber also helps tackle bloating and constipation that can make it harder to remain active.